-HC 403 Department Workshop in Community Health
+HC-403 Department Workshop:Community Health

 The subject matter of this course will be reflective of the changing issues within the field of community health.
-Offered every semester.
-3 credits

-HC 408 Directed Study
+HC-408 Directed Study: Public Health

-Directed study offers students, who because of unusual circumstances may be unable to register for a course when offered, the opportunity to complete an existing course with an established syllabus under the direction and with agreement from a faculty member.
+Directed study offers students who because of unusual circumstances may be unable to register for a course when offered, the opportunity to complete an existing course with an established syllabus under the direction and with agreement from a faculty member.

-HC 415 Community Health Planning and Promotion

-Prerequisites: 7 courses from major requirements and major electives
+HC-415 Commnity Health Planning and Promotion Prerequisites: 4 courses in the major at 200 level or above.

 Emphasis on community analysis; defining and verifying community health problems and establishing goals and objectives.
 Research paper.
+Fall and Spring and every year.
+3 Credits the following MA-150, PS-275 or SO-275.

-HC 425 Research Seminar
+HC-425 Research Seminar LASC Categories: CAP WAC

-LASC - CAP/WAC

-Prerequisite: EN 102, HC 228 OR PH 131, HC 203 and one of the following: MA 150, PS 275, SO 275
+Prerequisites: HC-228 or PH-131, HC 203 and one of